How to Start a Skincare Routine From Scratch

 Consistency is more important than perfection.
 A basic, consistent routine performed every morning and evening will give you better results than an elaborate, inconsistent one.

 Follow your routine daily.
 Don’t switch products too often.
-Give new products time to work—most take 4 to 8 weeks to show visible changes.
+Give new products time to work.

-Stick to the same product set for at least a month unless you experience irritation.
+Stick to the same product set for at least a month unless you experience sensitivity.
 The more consistent you are, the better your skin can adjust and respond.

 When starting a daily skin regimen, many beginners fall into the same traps.
 Avoid these common mistakes: